awsdocs/aws-deeplens-user-guide/doc_source/deeplens-extend.md

 1. Deploy the project to your device\.

-   For more information, see [Creating and Deploying an AWS DeepLens Sample Project](deeplens-create-deploy-sample-project.md)\.
+   For more information, see [Create and Deploy an AWS DeepLens Sample Project in the AWS DeepLens Console](deeplens-create-deploy-sample-project.md)\.

 1. Show your AWS DeepLens a hot dog to see if it detects it and sends you the confirmation message\.